International Adoption in Quebec: SASIE, Requirements, and Costs

 - Domiciled in Quebec

-- Medical and financial stability
+- Medical information and financial stability assessed as part of the file

 - SASIE authorization